 Zora Dominii is the Kinetic flagship formation anchor in Foundation: Galactic Frontier.
 Her damage output is exceptional in isolation: four consecutive attacks, each firing multiple projectiles with knockback effect.
 Her active, Unyielding Decree, unleashes eight Thermal Swarmer Missiles covering wide area for heavy burst damage.

 Her passive, Mighty Grip, increases INT for your entire Kinetic flagship and combat craft within the formation.
-Her ultimate, Bitter Revenge, amplifies the ability damage of all champions in the formation by 10% — the same formation-wide damage amplifier that Evan Rogers and Ajita carry in their respective types.
+Her ultimate, Bitter Revenge, amplifies the ability damage of all champions in the formation by 10%.
+That is the same formation-wide damage amplifier that Evan Rogers and Ajita carry in their respective types.

 On paper, Zora is comparable to Evan Rogers and Ajita at the kit level.
 The spend decision is where Kinetic diverges significantly from Beam and Ion.